 Today I feel completely exhausted and discouraged.
 That is normal, I am a person, people feel that way from times to times, it’s in our nature.
 It happens in the same way in which we might wake up in the morning and have a feeling of intense well-being in which bad things motivate us to pursue good ones: the yin and yang of living.

 There is no reason and a million reasons.
 But I am not going to go into the reasons and non-reasons.—Guess what?
-I am going to do exactly what I said I was not, 2.334 seconds ago.
+I am going to do exactly what I said I was not doing 2.334 seconds ago.
 How do I know this precise measure of time?
-Of course I don’t, I am just messing with you.
-In a playful way; I like the concept of precise numbers.—Reasons, reasons, non-reasons.
+Of course I don’t, I am just messing with you, in a playful way, I like the concept of precise numbers.—Reasons, reasons, non-reasons.
 I always try to explain, I always try to understand because if I understand then I can do something about it, and that is tremendously empowering.
-As you know, the twenty-first century is all about the empowering of the individual, at least in Madonna’s songs.
+As you know, the twenty-first century is all about the empowering the individual, at least in Madonna’s songs.
 Oh, wait!
 That was a concept from the twentieth century, the twenty-first is more about surviving a nuclear holocaust—yet again—and global warming, and trade wars.